k-thakral/Mario2.0/README.md

 ***Rules***
 --------------
 * The player controls Mario.
 Press A to move backward, D to move forward and W to jump.
+* Colliding with an enemy will decrease your lives by 1.
+You have only 2 lives.
+Be Wise
-* Colliding with an enemy or Falling into a pit will kill you immediately.
+* Falling into a pit will result in immediate demise.
 * Jumping on an enemy will kill the enemy and improve your high score by 10.
 * Collect as many coins as you can.
 _________